- An accident or collision

 Rear Wheel Drive System: Axle housing and all internal parts, propeller shafts, U-joints, axle shafts, drive shafts, bearings, supports, seals and gaskets.

-Powertrains are usually covered in your factory or manufacturer warranty when you buy a new car.
+Powertrains are usually covered in your factory or manufacturer warranty when you buy a new car or a certified pre-owned (CPO) vehicle.
 Once that warranty expires, you may decide to purchase an extended vehicle protection plan—which may include your powertrain—from either your dealership or third-party warranty company like CARCHEX.
 If you opt in, remember that many powertrain warranties last longer than bumper-to-bumper warranties, so you need to renew your bumper-to-bumper warranty sooner.

 Extended Vehicle Protection Plans from CARCHEX are designed to protect you from the most common and expensive repairs, and that includes your powertrain.
-All of our protection plans—from Bronze to Titanium—cover your powertrain for either five or seven years.
+All of our protection plans—from Bronze to Titanium—cover your powertrain for up to five to 10 years.
 Our plans also include a variety of benefits, including 24/7 roadside assistance, rental cars, towing, gas delivery, and more.

 As your car ages and its original warranty expires, you may find yourself on the hook for expensive repairs.
 That’s when it’s time to call CARCHEX and get the peace of mind you need.